zyasserd/resume-pipeline/README.md

 This repository provides a reproducible pipeline for building resumes using [RenderCV](https://github.com/rendercv/rendercv) and Nix.

-It automates the process of converting a [RenderCV YAML resume](https://github.com/rendercv/rendercv/blob/main/schema.json) into multiple output formats (PDF, ANSI, cleaned YAML) using customizable themes and templates.
+It converts [RenderCV YAML resumes](https://github.com/rendercv/rendercv/blob/main/schema.json) into multiple output formats (PDF, ANSI, cleaned YAML) using customizable themes and templates.
+The pipeline can be run locally via Nix or automated through the included GitHub Actions workflow for deployment to GitHub Pages.
-The included shell script orchestrates the conversion, theme management, and output generation, making resume creation streamlined and reproducible.

 ## Pipeline Overview